Using Mindfulness to Cope with Trauma

 4. Being a “team” member when obviously things are becoming destructive in a particular relationship or interpersonal dynamic

-5. Continual excessive people pleasing behaviors particularly in a cyclical abusive dynamic
+5. Continual excessive people-pleasing behaviors particularly in a cyclical abusive dynamic

 6. Repeatedly trusting people who have proven to be unreliable